 Projects can choose an information management system to meet their reporting and other attendance and roster taking needs.
 Vermont has invested in a home-grown solution using the Filemaker platform and a unique database product that can meet most state and federal reporting requirements.
-In addition, AOE has purchased Filemaker licenses in volume at a discount.
-The latest 21C database released in 2018 is version 5.1.
+The latest 21C database released in 2023 is version 7.
 Projects are not required to use this system, although if not used, an acceptable alternative should be found.
-To view the current Filemaker system go to:

-http://vermontafterschool.pbworks.com/w/page/47567183/Filemaker%2021C%20Database For those who have never used this system, an on-line two-hour training can be accessed through the wiki link above.
-Any additional training can be organized by request through the 21C state coordinator.
+Funds have also been delivered to project allocations explicitly for this purpose or to advance other evaluation and/or assessment activities.
+For those who have never used this system, Emanuel Betz can set up trainings for you.
 Note: If you are starting a brand-new program before you have an electronic system set up, you want to be sure you are keeping accurate attendance records of all programs.
-Attendance sheets should have: student name, program name, attendance by date, length of each attendance record (1 hr., 3 hrs.) and teacher name as a starting point.
+Attendance sheets should have student name, program name, attendance by date, length of each attendance record (1 hr., 3 hrs.) and teacher name as a starting point.